Diagnosis

 Ear, Nose, and Throat

 A fiberoptic evaluation of swallowing (FEES) test is used to see if you have dysphagia.
-Dysphagia is when you have trouble swallowing.
+Dysphagia is trouble swallowing.

 Read article